andrew/ultimate-awesome/README.md

 - [awesome-electronjs-hacking](https://github.com/doyensec/awesome-electronjs-hacking) - A curated list of awesome resources about Electron.js (in)security.
 - [awesome-laravel-nova](https://github.com/its-awesome/awesome-laravel-nova) -  Curated list of Laravel Nova resources.
 - [Awesome-Referring-Image-Segmentation](https://github.com/MarkMoHR/Awesome-Referring-Image-Segmentation) - :books: A collection of papers about Referring Image Segmentation.
-- [awesome-afl](https://github.com/microsvuln/awesome-afl) - A curated list of different AFL forks and AFL inspired fuzzers with detailed equivalent academic papers and AFL-fuzzing tutorials.
 - [Awesome-Scientific-Language-Models](https://github.com/yuzhimanhua/Awesome-Scientific-Language-Models) - A Comprehensive Survey of Scientific Large Language Models and Their Applications in Scientific Discovery (EMNLP'24).
 - [awesome-sentinel](https://github.com/kr-stn/awesome-sentinel) - Curated list of awesome tools, tutorials and APIs for Copernicus Sentinel satellite data.
 - [awesome-security-GRC](https://github.com/Arudjreis/awesome-security-GRC) - Curated list of resources for security Governance, Risk Management, Compliance and Audit professionals and enthusiasts (if they exist).